tq-systems/ci-meta-tq/README.md

 software versions used in this branch was stopped by NXP and TI.
 Users should update to newer branch or consider using mainline / upstream versions.

-**Note:** Upstream development of yocto / openembedded for kirkstone LTS is planned up to end of April 2026.
+**Note:** Upstream development of Yocto Project / OpenEmbedded for kirkstone LTS is planned up to end of April 2026.
 See https://wiki.yoctoproject.org/wiki/Releases.
 Users should update to a newer version with longer maintenance.

 ### Setting up an initial build space

 To set up an initial build space, clone this repo using

 `git clone --branch=<branch-name> --recurse-submodules <url>`